aqilahshawel/Hackathon-2-Group-34/README.md

 1. `answer`: This variable stores the data (of type `T`) associated with the node.
 It represents the answer value or any other information you want to store in the node.

 2. `next`: This is a pointer to the next node in the linked list.
-It is of type `ListNode<T>*`.
 By using this pointer, each node in the linked list is connected to its adjacent node.

 3. `head`: Outside of the struct ListNode, there is a pointer that points to the first node (head) of the linked list.